-Between 1989, when the financial policies were formalized, and 1997, the Operating Ratio ran above the 25 percent recommended minimum.
-It fell below the minimum of 25 percent in 1998 and continued to decline through 2004.
-The ratio stabilized in the 2005 Budget Year.
-The reversal in this trend is primarily due to the 2006 fare increase, the first in thirteen years.
+Between 1989, when the financial policies were formalized, and 1997, the Operating Ratio ran above the 25% recommended minimum.
+It fell below the minimum of 25% in 1998 and continued to decline through 2004.
+The ratio stabilized in the 2005 Budget Year, primarily due to a 2006 fare increase, the first in thirteen years.
 The fare increase was implemented in two phases, the first in July 2006 with the second, implemented in January 2008.
-In late 2008, a fuel surcharge of \$0.25 per ride was also implemented to offset the increasing cost of diesel fuel.
-In 2009, a slight downturn is expected as Operating Expenses are projected to increase at a faster rate than Operating Revenue and passenger fare revenue stabilizes.
+In late 2008, a fuel surcharge of \$0.25 per ride was implemented to offset the increasing cost of diesel fuel.
+In late 2009, the second half of the fuel surcharge, an additional \$0.25, was implemented.
+A slight upturn is expected as Operating Expenses are projected to decrease because of a service reduction scheduled at the beginning of April 2010.
+Expenses will then fall at a faster rate than Operating Revenue and passenger fare revenue will stabilize.